THE STORY OF CLEMENCY BURTON-HILL

 I have made it my life’s work to connect with my fellow human beings through music and the arts: to tell stories, to support, to share, to overcome - together.
 I was called to this work even as a very young child, when I started learning the violin aged 2; I went on using music, the visual arts, drama, literature and language in various ways, both professionally (at a very high level) and as a form of ‘soft power’, in diplomatic-speak.

-But almost five years into my new life, with no hope of making a full recovery, my situation is literally untenable.
-And yet, I cannot go ‘public’ about this either.
+But almost six years into my new life, with no hope of making a full recovery, my situation is literally untenable.

-And so, in utmost confidence, I want to tell you about one of the most difficult things about it.
 This part of my story is one that the public doesn't see, the endless daily struggles, the work that needs to go into simply getting out of bed, and what is required for me to be in the world, even slightly.
 As I had a bit of a public platform, I really do want to be a useful example to other disabled people, to spread a bit of hope that shows they mustn’t give up, and raise public awareness and funds for research and support.
 But I am endlessly dancing on a fault line.
 Every single second in every single minute in every single hour in every single day, week, month, year, I have to navigate and make a choice.
 If I haul myself out of bed on one morning, and endeavour to get myself to somewhere - for example a medical appointment with a neurologist; a physical therapy, or occupational/speech/cognitive therapy appointment; a coffee with a donor to the arts organisation nearby; a school meeting; my sons’ soccer matches and so on - that will drain me, inordinately, and send me back to my bed, fretting about the mounting costs involved.
-(I have not had a single penny of health insurance towards my brain injury and aftermath since 2021.
-I am ‘done’, as one insurance representative told me, to my face.
+(I am ‘done’, as one insurance representative told me, to my face.
 Humans are expendable commodities, in these times.
 As we know, the moment you stop being useful to the wider society, you are simply a drain on precious resources.
 You are done.
 Indeed.)

 I still want to live.
 But living at what cost?